Qualified doctors Certified medications Online consultation with aftercare

 Losing your sex drive during your menopausal years is very common and can be due to several factors.
 First of all, hormonal changes have a huge impact on sexual function.
 The sex hormones oestrogen, progesterone and testosterone could be described as the fuel for lovemaking.
 They contribute heavily to lust and sexual arousal, put you in the right mood for sex, and ensure your vaginal flora stays healthy.

 When oestrogen levels drop, your vagina can become less sensitive to sexual stimulation, making it more difficult to become aroused.
 Low oestrogen also contributes to vaginal dryness and can make it challenging for the vagina to become lubricated.
-This can make having sex painful or difficult.
+This can make intercourse painful or difficult.
 In addition, falling levels of progesterone and testosterone (which drive our lustfulness arousal) can also affect your desire for sex.
 Even if you enjoy sex and want to have it.
+You may also experience other symptoms of menopause, such as urinary tract infection, low energy or hair loss

 Other factors